Collection 1372 - Albury Court House

 Biographical history

-The Albury District Court was established on 9 December 1858 within the Southern District, utilising the boundaries of the Albury Police District.
+The Albury District Court was established on 9 December 1858 within the South-Western District, utilising the boundaries of the Albury Police District.
 (1)

-The District Court Act of 1858 (22 Vic No 18) was assented to on 12 November 1858.
-This Act established District Courts to replace Courts of Requests and had jurisdiction in civil cases where the values of the property involved did not exceed £200.
+The District Court Act of 1858 (22 Vic No 18) was assented to on 12 November 1858, replacing the Courts of Requests, with jurisdiction in civil cases where the values of the property involved did not exceed £200.
 (2)

-The District Court Act 1973 (Act No 9, 1973), which came into effect on 1 July 1973 (4), abolished the existing District Courts and Courts of Quarter Sessions and the District Court was reconstituted as a single Court with both criminal and civil jurisdiction throughout New South Wales.
+The District Court Act 1973 (Act No 9, 1973) (4) abolished the existing District Courts and Courts of Quarter Sessions and the District Court was reconstituted as a single Court with both criminal and civil jurisdiction throughout New South Wales.
 (5)

 (1) NSW Government Gazette, 9 December 1858, p.2173